Australian permanent resident: Citizens of New Zealand

 Citizens of New Zealand are allowed to enter Australia to live and work indefinitely under the Trans-Tasman Travel Arrangement, without applying for a visa but instead are automatically granted a Special Category Visa (SCV) on arrival.
 Though able to reside with no time limit, SCV holders are not considered as having permanent resident status, and the SCV is a temporary visa.
-Since 2001, SCV holders who want to become Australian citizens must first apply for and obtain a permanent visa under one of the migration programs.
+Between 2001 and 2023, SCV holders who wanted to become Australian citizens first needed to apply for and obtain a permanent visa under one of the migration programs.
+On 1 July 2023, new legislation was introduced to consider SCV holders permanent residents for the purposes of Australian citizenship, allowing them to apply directly for citizenship.

 Benefits and limitations

 Benefits of permanent resident status include: